-The Tribe of Dan Allotment
+The Tribe of Dan Page Contents

 The Biblical description "from Dan to Beersheba" came to denote all of the land of Israel, from north to south.
 Indeed, Dan's meaning in this phrase is twofold.
 Originally, Dan settled in the southern portion of the land of Canaan, near the Philistine coast.

 Later, a portion of the tribe of Dan would migrate to the north, and capture the city of Laish.
 Due to this migration, Dan is listed as part of the Northern tribes of Israel, along with Asher and Naphtali.

 They renamed Laish Dan, after their progenitor, the fourth son of Jacob.
 The city of Dan became the northernmost limit of the land of Israel.

 Thus, Dan was a tribe of the south, and the north; as well as

 and Its Neighbors, was drawn up after the allotments of the tribes of Judah, Benjamin, and Ephraim.

 Na'aman states the author of the town list of the Danites, found in Joshua 19:40-48,

 In essence, Na'aman argues this allotment was "an artificial tribal territory".
 Not artificial in the sense of a false account, as the Bible states the tribe of Dan originally settled in this area, and Na'aman agrees.
 Artificial, perhaps, in the sense the allotment almost seems an afterthought, as if they had forgot Dan, and simply assigned what was left.